hyhazelchang/GVHoP/README.md

 # GVHoP: Giant Virus Host Predictor

-🖥️ GVHoP is a command-line tool for predicting eukaryotic host to giant virus metagenome-assembled genomes (GVMAGs) using gene content and giant virus-eukaryotes gene similarities
+🖥️ GVHoP is a command-line tool for predicting eukaryotic host to giant virus metagenome-assembled genomes (GVMAGs).

+GVHoP predicts hosts for GVMAGs by combining two complementary sources of genomic information.
+First, predicted viral proteins are screened against curated HMMs representing protein families.
+In parallel, viral proteins are compared with a eukaryotic protein database to identify potential virus–host gene similarities.
+These gene-content and gene-similarity signals are then integrated to infer the most likely eukaryotic hosts of the input GVMAGs.

 ## How to use